Year 2 Curriculum Newsletter for Spring 2 2021

 Learning Challenge: How would my life be different in China?

-We will be kicking off our learning challenge by having our own mini celebration for Chinese New Year!
-The children will have the opportunity to learn all about the traditions and celebrations of this festival and will get the opportunity to taste some traditional Chinese food.
+We will be kicking off our learning challenge by; learning all about Chinese New Year, how to say some words in Mandarin, learning some fun facts about China and learning how to use chopsticks in our chopstick challenge!
 The learning challenge will be mainly focusing on developing the children’s geographical skills and knowledge.
 They will begin by exploring atlases, maps and globes to understand where the UK and China are in the world.
-They will be learning to name and locate the world’s seven continents and the five oceans.
-(Ask for a rendition of the songs!)
 The children will also be comparing Farsley and Beijing by looking at their human and physical geographical features, highlighting any similarities and differences.
-We will be concluding our China learning challenge with a Year 2 assembly on Wednesday 1st April at 9:10am till 9.45am.
-We hope to see you all there!

 We will be using a traditional Chinese tale called ‘The Magic Paintbrush’ to inspire our writing this half-term.
 The story tells of a poor young girl who is given a magic paintbrush.
 She kindly paints food and water for the poor but a greedy Emperor steals the paintbrush.
 The children will explore the contrasting characters in the book and use expanded noun phrases and conjunctions to describe them in detail.
 Then, we will use ‘Talk for Writing’ techniques to make our own changes to the characters and events and write a similar story.
 Our writing focus will be to ensure our story ideas are well thought out and link together.
 The children will need to spell all Year 1 and 2 High Frequency Words correctly and use a range of conjunctions to extend their sentences.
-In preparation for our end of year assessments, we will be giving the children plenty of opportunities to write at length, so they can fill a whole page in their writing book!
+We will be giving the children plenty of opportunities to write at length, so they can fill a whole page in their writing book!

-We will be continuing to teach reading lessons as a whole class to focus and develop the children’s reading skills using a variety of fiction and non-fiction texts.
-The children will continue to develop the skills of predicting, using clues in the text to work out the meaning of unknown words, drawing on their background knowledge to help them with their understanding and visualising what is happening in the text.
-The texts we will be exploring will be closely linked to our China learning challenge.
+We are going to continue with our RWI reading lessons over this half term.
+We are also going to being exploring richer texts to develop the children's reading skills.
+The children will be developing the skills of predicting, using clues in the text to work out the meaning of unknown words, drawing on their background knowledge to help them with their understanding and visualising what is happening in the text.
 There will be lots of opportunities for the children to discuss their thoughts and ideas about a text in partners, in groups and with an adult.
 Alongside this, the children will continue to build on their fluency, expression and tone when reading aloud.
-In addition, children will continue to read with an adult once a week.
 Please continue to read with your child and foster the love of reading - it really boosts their progress, enjoyment and confidence!

 Spelling and Phonics